bowmanjd/pscargastalk/slides/slides.md

 `Invoke-WebRequest` is a built-in Powershell cmdlet that functions a little like curl or wget, if you are familiar with those command-line http clients.
 Here we give it an API URL for Wikipedia, asking it to return a list of articles that link to the Shell (computing) article.

 And you might expect it to return JSON response body.
-I kinda does...
+It kinda does...

 [click] But it returns an object, not just text.
 In this output, on the left we see property names, on the right their values, such as headers, content length, and so on.